 the 'black' dirty blues players seemed to settle uptown, up river of Canal Street ...
 Perdido Street!

 the 'whitish' Creole instrumental virtuosos settled in old downtown, down river of Canal Street ...
 The District!

 Only Canal Street separated them ... but it was all smiles as they 'worked' happily together as they concocted their musical mix ... everybody loved those grooves ...
 Alphonse Picou, 'they were all crazy 'bout clarinet players' ... but he would say that wouldn't he?

 Lulu White's 'Mahogany Hall' was just down Basin Street from Tom Andersons on the corner of Iberville Street just down from Canal Street ...

 Congo Square and the dances.
-They were influence by and they influenced by the quadrilles, schottisches, slow drags, waltzes, polkas, cakewalks, mazurkas, lancers, bamboulas, rumbas, tangos ex habaneras and Latin rhythms & Jelly's 'Spanish tinge'.
+They were influence by and they influenced by the quadrilles, schottisches, slow drags, waltzes, polkas, cakewalks, mazurkas, lancers, bamboulas, rumbas from Havana, tangos from Buenos Aires ex habaneras and Latin rhythms & Jelly's 'Spanish tinge'.

 Funerals, weddings, christenings, feast days, picnics, lawn parties, dances, candy stews, clambakes, fish fries, beer drinks, corn shuckings, riverboat excursions, camp meetings, secret societies, hoedowns and meatouts, soirees ... and six weeks of Mardi Gras carnival.